blockchain-deadlines/blockchain-deadlines.github.io/README.md

       start: YYYY-MM-DD
       end: YYYY-MM-DD
     ```
+- Run `compress-conferences.sh` to update `_data/conferences.yml`
 - Send a pull request

-If you want to help out with **updating existing-but-outdated deadlines to next-year's edition**, check out [this prompt](chatgpt-prompt-update.txt) that I have used in the past to ask ChatGPT to update snippets of the YAML file (semi-)automatically.
+If you want to help out with **updating existing-but-outdated deadlines to next-year's edition**, check out [`chatgpt-updater.py`](chatgpt-updater.py).
+It uses ChatGPT and Serper to update the YAML files (semi-)automatically.
+(It expects API keys in the environment variables `OPENAI_API_KEY` and `SERPER_API_KEY`.)
-It doesn't always work perfectly, so please double check the output with the conference website before submitting a pull request, but it worked astonishingly well and sped the work up by quite a bit with ChatGPT 3.5.
+It doesn't always work perfectly, so please double check the output with the conference website before submitting a pull request, but it worked astonishingly well and sped the work up by quite a bit.
-**Improved prompts are very welcome as well!**
+**Improvements to the prompt and/or script are very welcome!**

 ## License